Hillview, Queensland: Education

 Hillview State School is a government primary (Prep-6) school for boys and girls at 1623 Christmas Creek Road (28.2117°S 153.0045°E).
 In 2017, the school had an enrolment of 36 students with 7 teachers (3 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 29 students with 6 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Hillview.
-The nearest secondary school is Beaudesert State High School in Beaudesert to the north.
+There are no secondary schools in Hillview.
+The nearest government secondary school is Beaudesert State High School in Beaudesert to the north.

 Amenities

 The Scenic Rim Regional Council operates a mobile library service which visits Cahill Park on Christmas Creek Road.